Obtaining Compensation for Spinal Cord Injury Victims

 even a bruised nerve could result in serious, long term side effects.

-According to the Christopher & Dana Reeve Foundation, 24% of spinal
+According to the Christopher & Dana Reeve Foundation:

 The medical expenses associated with serious spinal cord injuries can be

 overwhelming.
 Depending on the severity of the injury, serious spinal